dogweather/forkful/content/en/ruby/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?
-Reading command-line arguments in Ruby allows scripts to take input right when they're run, like configuring options or passing data.
-Programmers use them to make scripts dynamic and adaptable without hardcoding values.

 ## How to:
 To grab command-line arguments, Ruby provides a simple array: `ARGV`.
 It contains all the arguments passed, in the order they were given.